-- A 10% increase in copper prices at December 31, 2016 and translation of this impact evenly across the entire price curve without any distortion of forward point spreads. - All working capital requirement components (inventories, and the copper component of trade receivables and payables)

-- 47,000 tonnes and 56,000 tonnes of copper included in working capital requirement at December 31, 2016 and 2015 respectively. - Short-term interest rate (3-month EURIBOR) of -0.27% in 2016 and -0.13% in 2015. - A worst-case scenario, in which the increase in working capital requirement would be constant throughout the year, leading to an annualized increase in financial expenses (not taking into account the temporary positive impact of margin calls or the effect of changes in exchange rates). - 56,155 tonnes of copper classified as Core exposure at December 31, 2016 (58,455 tonnes at December 31, 2015). - A theoretical income tax rate of 34.43% for 2016 and 2015.
+- A 10% increase in copper prices at December 31, 2017 and 2016, with a translation of this impact evenly across the entire price curve without any distortion of forward point spreads. - All working capital requirement components (inventories, and the copper component of trade receivables and payables) would be impacted by the increase in copper prices. - 62,000 tonnes and 47,000 tonnes of copper included in working capital requirement at December 31, 2017 and 2016 respectively. - Short-term interest rate (three-month EURIBOR) of -0.33% in 2017 and -0.27% in 2016. - A worst-case scenario, in which the increase in working capital requirement would be constant throughout the year, leading to an annualized increase in financial expenses (not taking into account the temporary positive impact of margin calls or the effect of changes in exchange rates). - 54,100 tonnes of copper classified as Core exposure at December 31, 2017 (56,155 tonnes at December 31, 2016). - A theoretical income tax rate of 34.43% for 2017 and 2016.

-Any impact of changes in copper prices on both impairment in value of the Group's non-current assets (in accordance with IAS 36) and the provision for impairment of inventories has not been taken into account in this simulation as it is impossible to identify a direct linear effect.
+Any impact of changes in copper prices on both impairment in value of the Group's non-current assets (in accordance with IAS 36) and the provision for impairment of inventories has not been taken into account in this simulation, as it is impossible to identify a direct linear effect.

-(in millions of euros) 2016 2015
+(in millions of euros) 2017 2016

-Impact on operating income 29 31
+Impact on operating income 32 29

 Impact on net financial expense 0 0

-NET IMPACT ON INCOME (AFTER TAX) 19 21

-IIMPACT ON EQUITY (AFTER TAX) 19 19
+Net impact on income (after tax) 21 19

+Impact on equity (1) (after tax) 19 19

-(1) Excluding net income (loss) for the period.
+(1) Excluding net income for the period.

-Sensitivity to the US dollar exchange rate
+Sensitivity to the US dollar (USD) exchange rate